renode/renode-docs/source/networking/host-network.rst

 Depending on your system configuration, you may be asked for a password to open the interface.

 .. note::
-   The newly created interface needs to be enabled configured on your host machine.
+   The newly created interface needs to be enabled and configured on your host machine.

    By default it has no IP address assigned and is in ``down`` state.